Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Introduction

 Our problem connects to source coding with side information and distributed source coding, as the number of features extracted from high-dimensional signals can be related to the compression rate, whereas performance metrics for classification and reconstruction can be related to distortion.
 The foundations of distributed source coding theory were laid by Slepian and Wolf~\cite{Slepian73}, whereas those of source coding with side information by Ahlswede and K\"orner \cite{Ahlswede75}, and by Wyner and Ziv~\cite{Wyner76}.
 Namely, \cite{Slepian73} characterized the rates at which two discrete input sources can be compressed independently by guaranteeing lossless reconstruction at the decoder side.
 Perhaps surprisingly, the rates associated with independent compression at the two sources are shown to be identical to those associated with joint compression at the encoders.
 On the other hand, \cite{Ahlswede75} determined the rate at which a discrete source input can be compressed without losses in the presence of coded side information.
 In the lossy compression case, Wyner and Ziv \cite{Wyner76} proposed an encoding scheme to achieve the optimum tradeoff between compression rate and distortion when side information is available at the decoder.
 In contrast with the result in~\cite{Slepian73}, they proved that lossy compression without side information at the encoder suffers in general a rate loss compared to lossy compression with side information both at the encoder and the decoder~\cite{Cover91}.
 However, such loss was shown to be vanishingly small for the case of memoryless Gaussian sources and squared-error distortion metrics~\cite{Wyner76}.

-Our problem also relates to the problems of compressive sensing with side information/prior information \cite{Vaswani10TSP,Herzet13IT,WangLiang13,Chen08,Weizman14,Mota14}, distributed compressive sensing \cite{Baron09,Duarte13,Yang10,Haghighatshoar14,Donoho13IT,Eftekhari14,Hormati10} and multi-task compressive sensing \cite{Ji09}.
+Our problem also relates to the problems of compressive sensing with side information/prior information \cite{Vaswani10TSP,Herzet13IT,WangLiang13,Chen08,Weizman14,Mota14,Mota15icassp,Mota15tsp}, distributed compressive sensing \cite{Baron09,Duarte13,Yang10,Haghighatshoar14,Donoho13IT,Eftekhari14,Hormati10} and multi-task compressive sensing \cite{Ji09}.
 The problem of compressive sensing with side information or prior information entails the reconstruction of a sparse signal in the presence of partial information about the desired signal, using reconstruction algorithms akin to those from \ac{CS}.
 For example, \cite{Vaswani10TSP,Herzet13IT} consider the reconstruction of a signal by leveraging partial information about the support of the signal at the decoder side; \cite{WangLiang13} considers the reconstruction of the signal by using an additional noisy version of the signal at the decoder side. \cite{Chen08} takes the side information to be associated with the previous scans of a certain subject in dynamic tomographic imaging.
 In this case, $\ell_1$-norm based minimization is used for recovery, by adding an additional term that accounts for the distance between the recovered image and the side information snapshot.
 A similar approach has been adopted recently in \cite{Weizman14}, that is shown to require a smaller number of measurements than traditional \ac{CS} in recovering magnetic resonance images.
 A theoretical analysis of the number of measurements sufficient for reliable recovery with high probability in the presence of side information for both $\ell_1/\ell_1$ and mixed $\ell_1/\ell_2$ reconstruction strategies is provided in \cite{Mota14}.
+The application of such approaches to compressive video foreground extraction is presented in \cite{Mota15icassp,Mota15tsp}.